CristianBrinza/UTM/SECURITY.md

 ## Reporting a Mistake / Vulnerability

-Thank you for yor conribution by reporting a Mistake / Vulnerability
+Thank you for yor contribution by reporting a Mistake / Vulnerability